 - Niuean households

-- Public areas
+- Public areas (like public bathrooms)

 Is the Tap Water Safe to Drink in Niue Hotels?

 In most cases, yes, it is safe to drink tap water from your accommodation.
 If for any reason the tap water is not safe for consumption, you will be informed by the accommodation staff upon arrival and will be given bottled water.
-But in case of doubt, ask your receptionist during check-in if the water is safe to drink.
+But in case of doubt, ask your host during check-in if the water is safe to drink.

 Although it is highly unlikely you will run out of water when exploring Niue knowing that you are always a short drive back to your accommodation or the main town, we have prepared a few things to know so you can put that in your knowledge bank for any tropical adventure!